herzenschein/minimal-qml6-examples/qml6-pragmasingleton/README.md

-# QML6 Pragma Singleton - QML exclusive singleton
+# QML6 Pragma Singleton - QML-exclusive singleton

 This is a minimal example to learn how to use [pragma singleton](https://doc.qt.io/QtForMCUs-2.2/qtul-qml-singleton.html).